unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 == Frequently Asked Questions ==

-= Why do I still see the password form after entering the correct password? =
+= Why do I get the error message after entering the correct password? =

 Below are 4 common reasons why the issue happens:

-* You're protecting content on a custom field
+* You're protecting content on a ACF or WordPress custom field
 * You're using a custom page template
 * You're using a conflicting theme and unsupported page builder plugin
 * You're using an unsupported caching method and/or plugin